 Since day one, the Institute worked hard to build trusting relationships with all stakeholders in injury prevention, return to work and workers’ compensation in Ontario.
 Its Board of Directors included business, labour, policy and research leaders from Ontario and beyond.
 Today, the make-up of Institute’s Board remains the same.

 The Institute has also received guidance from a Scientific Advisory Committee throughout most of its 25 years.
 This committee is made up of leaders in work and health research from North America and Europe.
 Members meet annually to review the quality and direction of the Institute’s research, reporting its findings to the Institute’s Board.
-IWH has also taken advantage of the advice of a Knowledge Transfer and Exchange Advisory Committee, which continues to meet yearly to provide feedback and suggestions to the Institute’s KTE team.
+IWH has also taken advantage of the advice of a Knowledge Transfer and Exchange Advisory Committee, which, with some exceptions, meets yearly to provide feedback and suggestions to the Institute’s KTE team.

 The Institute has benefitted from stable core funding, which provides a solid base from which to seek further research grant and other funding.
 The core funder was Ontario’s Workplace Safety and Insurance Board and its predecessors for the first 22 years and then, as of 2013, the Province of Ontario through the Ministry of Labour (now known as Ministry of Labour, Training and Skills Development).

 As a result, IWH’s connection to Ontario is fundamental to its identity.
 Fundamental, but not exclusive.
 IWH focuses its research on the Ontario workforce and on Ontario workplace issues, while collaborating with researchers and research organizations elsewhere in Canada and internationally.